Burglak/PokemonTeamManager/README.md

 ## Installation

--Install app in your desired location
+-Install app in your desired location\n
 -Installer automatically places the database file in C:\baza_pokemon

 ## Login panel